-- (1) This section applies to any candidate or other person who directly or indirectly pays or knowingly aids or abets any person in paying for or on account of any electoral expenses any sum in excess of the relevant maximum amount prescribed by section 111. - (2) The candidate or person commits an offence and is liable on conviction- - (a) to a term of imprisonment not exceeding 2 years, or a fine not exceeding \$10,000, if he or she knew the payment was in excess of the relevant prescribed maximum amount; or - (b) to a fine not exceeding \$5,000 in any other case, unless he or she proves that he or she took all reasonable steps to ensure that the electoral expenses did not exceed the relevant prescribed maximum amount.
+- (1) This section applies to any candidate or other person who directly or indirectly pays or knowingly aids or abets any person in paying for or on account of any electoral expenses any sum in excess of the relevant maximum amount prescribed by section 111. - (2) The candidate or person commits an offence and is liable on conviction - a. to a term of imprisonment not exceeding two years, or a fine not exceeding \$10,000, if they knew the payment was in excess of the relevant prescribed maximum amount; or - b. to a fine not exceeding \$5,000 in any other case, unless they proves that they took all reasonable steps to ensure that the electoral expenses did not exceed the relevant prescribed maximum amount.